Los Angeles International Airport

 Market Share

-The most valuable Los Angeles International Airport import, Cell phones, related equipment, has decreased 6.84 percent YTD
+The most valuable Los Angeles International Airport import, Cell phones, related equipment, has increased 0.06 percent YTD

 Top Imports